JEKimLab/AIES2024PreIndex/README.md

 `options` contains the JSON configurations format for learning rate schedule, training transformations, and cutoff plans.
 Edit the default values of 0.0 according to the desired training/testing scheme.
 Test transformations are within `retrain/retrain_dist.py`, which can be edited based on the dataset in use.

 ## Code Carbon Initialization
-To initialize Code Carbon, for measuring energy and carbon emission when executing `retrain_dir/retrain.py`, run the following command:
+To initialize Code Carbon, for measuring energy and carbon emission when executing `retrain_dir/retrain.py`, run the following command to setup the carbon tracker instance:
 ```bash
 ! codecarbon init
 ```